hotosm/osm-merge/docs/mvum.md

 this dataset is not used to produce the maps you can get from the Forest Service.

+I do notice that in the original MVUM datasets, whomever *emp=3.48* is, seems to be the main person with data entry issues.
+And this seems to apply across the entire western US.
+Not all highways mapped by *3.48* have this problem, but many do.
+Chances there other *emps* have similar issues.
+I'll keep track, and maybe add the employee ID as a temporary debugging tag in the conflation results.
+Cleaning up all the wrong reference numbers will make OSM the best map for road and trail navigation on public lands.

 #### Dixie National Forest

 In the current MVUM dataset for this national forest, for some reason